shatwo56/WalletNexus/README.md

 ## Getting Started

 To get access to Wallet Nexus, you need to subscribe to one of the plans above.
-After payment, you will be able to login and use the program with your Solana public address and password.
+After payment, you will be able to login, download and use the program with your Solana public address and password.